CCRGeneticsBranch/HowTos/docs/Cavatica/Overview.md

 print("File downloaded successfully!")
 ```

-If you have any questions or would like to provide valuaable additions to thhis page plase email [Vineela Gangalapudi](mailto:vineela.gangalapudi@nih.gov).
+If you have any questions or would like to provide valuable additions to this page please email [Vineela Gangalapudi](mailto:vineela.gangalapudi@nih.gov).